CNES/lenapy/README.md

 ## Installation
-clone the git repository in a dedicated environment, and simply type ``pip install .`` in the lenapy directory To clone the repository, execute the following command :
+Clone the git repository in a dedicated environment, and simply type ``pip install .`` in the lenapy directory.
+To clone the repository, execute the following command :
  * From hal :
  ``git clone git@gitlab.cnes.fr:campus/lenapy.git``